Best Food for Finnish Spitz

 Finnish Spitz Nutritional Profile

-Dietary planning for Finnish Spitz starts with understanding this breed's Medium (20-33 lbs) physique and friendly character.
+Begin any Finnish Spitz feeding conversation with the basics of the breed: a Medium (20-33 lbs) physique and a friendly character.
+Those two facts shape almost every diet decision that follows.
 Over a 13-15 years lifespan, the right nutrition foundation prevents many common health issues.
 Finnish Spitz dogs with moderate to high exercise demands need a caloric intake carefully calibrated to prevent both underweight and overweight conditions.
 A diet rich in animal-based proteins at 28-35% of total calories fuels Finnish Spitz's active lifestyle, with fat content elevated slightly to sustain energy through longer activity sessions.
 Omega-3 and omega-6 fatty acids are particularly beneficial for Finnish Spitz to maintain coat health and joint function.

 Life-Stage Feeding Guide for Finnish Spitz